 - Around 350,000 hares are killed in England in legal organised shoots each year, including thousands of female hares who are pregnant or nursing dependent young.

 - Farmers claim hares are an agricultural pest

 In general, that’s not true, as hares prefer to eat wild grasses in winter and herbs during the summer.
 A scientific report (Harris and McLaren) says that damage to cereal and grass crops is so low as generally not to be noticed.
 Hares can sometimes be blamed for the damage caused by rabbits, but the light grazing by the hares actually produces a ‘tillering’ effect, which can actually cause additional shoots to sprout and increase crop yield.
 There can, in rare cases, be some damage to crops like peas, vines and sugar beet, but this is still small scale and in general farmers are not concerned.
 Hare damage to forests is negligible.
 Therefore, talk of hares as an agricultural pest is more likely to be an excuse to justify mass shoots.

 - Whether or not hares need to be shot at all is open to debate

 If they were left to their own devices, their high mortality rate due to disease, agriculture etc would likely keep their population numbers relatively low anyway.But they are shot.
 So we feel that any shooting must be done within certain guidelines – and shooting pregnant and lactating mothers, leaving orphaned young, is unnecessarily cruel.
-Care for the Wild are continuing to call for a legally-enforced close-season, starting at the beginning of February and they believe that leaving the protection of hares in the hands of the very organisations that shoot them is neither wise nor acceptable.
+The Hare Preservation Trust is continuing to call for a legally-enforced close-season, starting at the beginning of February and they believe that leaving the protection of hares in the hands of the very organisations that shoot them is neither wise nor acceptable.